Sep 1911 - Madison, WI

 Decades later, Mark Lemberger, Annie's nephew, became intrigued with the case and spent years trying to piece the evidence together.

-In a book "Crime of Magnitude: The Murder of Little Annie" Mark concludes that the neighbor, John Johnson, was the killer.
+The Murder of Little Annie" Mark concludes that the neighbor, John Johnson, was the killer.